OpenSecuritySummit/oss2018/content/tracks/Chaos-Engineering/working-sessions/improving-chaos-toolkit.md

 ---
-title        : Customising the Chaos Toolkit type         : working-session status       : draft organizers   : Russ Miles description  : Practical Guide to Extending the Chaos Toolkit for DevSecOps concerns.
+title        : Customising the Chaos Toolkit type         : working-session track        : Chaos Engineering status       : review description  : Practical Guide to Extending the Chaos Toolkit for DevSecOps concerns. organizers   :
+    - Russ Miles
+participants:

 ---

 The Chaos Toolkit provides a Universal API for Chaos Engineering experiments that is then used to drive various implementations of chaos-causing and system-state-probing functions.